AdeebKhan25/Messenger/README.md

 ```bash
 yarn install
 ```
-6. Create a .env File in the API directory and add your MongoDB URL and other environment variables like JWT Secret and Client URL.
+6. Create a .env file in the API directory and add your MongoDB URL, JWT Secret and Client URL.
 7. Start the backend server:
 ```bash
 nodemon index.js